 March 28, 2022 3 min read

 Evidence is growing that deficiencies in these nutrients contribute to poor brain and mental health.
-Moreover, there is not a single point in the lifespan, from conception to old age, where nutrition doesn’t play an important role in brain structure and mental health.
+In fact, there is not a single point in the lifespan, from conception to old age, where nutrition doesn’t play an important role in brain structure and mental health.

 For example, we know that it is important for women trying to conceive to take folic acid (a B vitamin) to prevent neural tube defects conditions such as spina bifida.
 Of course, it’s not just folic acid that the developing brain needs.
 The essential omega-3 fatty acids form the structural building blocks of brain cell membranes.